 A tour and an evening dinner included “accompanying persons”—no one can say “spouse” any more.
 The first tour was to Biot (Be-yoh’) in a coach with Patric, an excellent guide, and St. Paul de Vence.
 Because we were time limited, we never actually entered the ancient hilltop city of Biot or the Leger museum, but we visited a glass blowing factory just below the walls.
 Yves Montand and Simone Signoret once joined the arty set lounging at the Column d’Or and other area hangouts.
 We were dropped off in ancient St. Paul, once the port of charming Vence, now the second most visited village in France after Mont.
 St. Michel.
 Because of time limits again, we couldn’t visit the famed museum of the Maecht foundation in the opposite direction.
 We strolled past picturesque galleries, shops, and restaurants, admired the high wall, fountain, and flowers, listened to every language imaginable, and headed back to the bus.

 Traffic was awful as we passed French landmarks: Hula Hoop Land and McDonald’s.
 Dinner was in a Niçoise restaurant, Chez Simon, high above the bay.
-We drank Provençal wines cheerfully, because bus drivers would take us down the hairpin turns to go home.
+We drank Provençal wines cheerfully, because sober bus drivers would take us down hairpin turns to go home.
 The following night we found a tiny place with prices as low as their backless stools, yet run by a noted chef.
 Fantastique.
 (Pas de telephone, pas de reservations, pas de cartes de credit.)

 On my last full day, I visited the Musée d’Art Moderne, which had a delightful show of Barry Flanagan’s oversize bronzes: leaping rabbits, large and small asses and horses.
 They might be familiar to some of you.
 Other excellent pieces: Oldenburg, Stella, Noland, and Christo alongside other artists new to me.
 The building is entered via Yves Klein Plaza, honoring a wacky native son who died at 34.
 The building is vast, in white marble, adjacent to a large theater in the same clean modern construction.
-Nearby is the Lyceé, where hundreds of students gather, in jeans, looking like students everywhere.
+Nearby is the Lyceé, where hundreds of students gather in jeans, looking like high school students everywhere.

 That afternoon we visited the biblically oriented Marc Chagall Museum, filled with large colorful paintings.
 Noah, Abraham, Adam, and angels mix with Russian peasants and flower bouquets.
 Chagallt worked and died nearby.
 His colors changed from primary to deep rose and reds in the room with five large Song of Songs canvasses.
 They celebrated physical as well as emotional love.
 A gratuite du transport offered free transport on the No. 15 Sunbus, between museums in Cimiez, an affluent area of Nice, so in 4 stops we climbed off at Musée Matisse, in a 17th century red Genoese villa adjacent to Roman ruins.
 (Bus and train tickets are extremely cheap in France, and services run frequently.)
 Many of Henri’s collections of furniture and antiques mixed with drawings, paintings, and cutouts, but I never got the feeling of joy that so often he creates.
-(I always recall his advice to believe in a God that dances!)
+(I recall his advice to believe in a God that dances!)
 His earliest pieces, pre-Fauve, dated from 1890.
 Roman ruins adjacent to the museum hold jazz concerts each summer, and parks’ avenues have names like Miles Davis and Lionel Hampton.

 We walked through olive trees and past noisy kids and moms in a grassy park into a Franciscan monastery partly from the 14th century, and then explored its quiet walled garden.
 The altars were nearly impossible to see in late day without feeding the light meters with 50 cent Euro coins, so when the money gave out, so did the viewing.
 Light faded as we returned to a final dinner at a local restaurant where the first course was an endless succession of Niçoise favorites.
 The restaurant was crowded; we’d read it was a place to “see and be seen” but the food was fantastic.
 Prices are far below London’s, but I would hate to visit in August, when it must be hot, packed with tourists, and impossible to book minus an anthill atmosphere.
 We topped off the evening by walking to the Casino, and feeding the slot machines lightly, since again, I had no ID to play with the Big Boys.
 The machines were more complex then those at Monte Carlo; since I’d forgotten my glasses, I blamed my losses at the 50 cent machines on the fact that I couldn’t read the French instructions properly!
 Gambling’s not my thing but you can BET that travel sure is!